-Another advantage to these agreements would be the incentives that are created.
+Another advantage of these agreements would be the incentives that are created.
 If an investor or lender provides funds for school, and that student does not get a job, they are out of luck.
 If the lenders and investors can help that student find a job, they will start collecting on their initial investment.
 Instead of negative credit reporting and collection calls, we would have job placement assistance and career counseling.

 Income-Share Agreement Cons

 The problem with an income share agreement is that a student is betting against himself or herself.
-The investor or lender expects that the earning ability of the student will greatly exceed the amount of the initial payment during school.
+The investor or lender expects that the earning ability of the student will exceed the amount of the initial payment during school.
 The student takes the deal because he or she is worried that they might not be able to pay back the amount in full.

 Reading the Fine Print